 Year-End Accruals of Interest Expense

-As this entry shows, the cash interest must be accrued and the discount be amortized for three months.
-On January 2, 2021, when the interest is paid, the following entry is made:
+As this entry shows, the cash interest must be accrued and the discount should be amortized for three months.
+On 2 January 2021, when the interest is paid, the following entry is made:

-In this entry, the Interest Payable account is debited, and Interest Expense is recorded for the three-month period from October 1, 2020, to January 2, 2021.
+In this entry, the Interest Payable account is debited and the Interest Expense account is recorded for the three-month period from 1 October 2020 to 2 January 2021.
 The Discount on Bonds Payable is also amortized for the same three-month period.

 Bond Issue Costs

 When a corporation issues bonds, various expenses are incurred.
 Examples are printing, engraving, legal, and accounting costs.